learnitall/duckpy/docs/usage.rst

 Failsafe
 --------

-The Rubber Ducky has a universal fail-safe feature that can be utilized during worst case scenarios: physically unplugging it.
-Since duckpy is a 'logical device' and can't be unplugging, ``pyautogui``'s `failsafe
+The Rubber Ducky is a physical device, meaning that in a worst case scenario it can be unplugged to stop the execution of a payload.
+Since duckpy isn't physical and can't be unplugged, ``pyautogui``'s `failsafe
 <http://pyautogui.readthedocs.io/en/latest/introduction.html#fail-safes>`_
-feature has been utilized to stop execution.
+feature has been utilized instead to stop execution.
 In the case of an emergency, just move the mouse into the upper left hand corner of the screen and duckpy will error out.

 Logging/Debugging